alttch/eva3/xc/drivers/phi/phi_devel.rst

     ICS) should be imported with try/catch with **importlib**, their unavailability shouldn't block loading PHI for the informational puproses.

-Importing modules from eva.uc.drivers.tools, eva.tools and functions from eva.uc.driverapi:
+Importing modules from eva.uc.drivers.tools, eva.tools, eva.traphandler and
+functions from eva.uc.driverapi:

 * **get_version()** get Driver API version
 * **get_polldelay()** get EVA poll delay